viartemev/rabbitmq-kotlin/README.md

 The RabbitMQ Kotlin Coroutine Library is designed to provide Kotlin developers with an efficient, coroutine-based approach to interact with RabbitMQ.
 This library simplifies message queue operations by integrating seamlessly with Kotlin's coroutines, offering a modern and reactive way to handle asynchronous messaging in Kotlin applications.
-It supports a variety of advanced features including queue and exchange manipulations, message publishing with confirmation, message consuming with acknowledgment, transactional operations, and the Remote Procedure Call (RPC) pattern.
+It supports a variety of advanced features including queue and exchange manipulations, message publishing with confirmation, message consuming with acknowledgment, and transactional operations.

 ## Features